 Primary progressive MS

-—Symptoms gradually worsen after symptoms first appear.
+—Symptoms gradually worsen after they first appear.
 Relapses and remissions usually do not occur.

 Secondary progressive MS

-—After years of relapses and remissions, symptoms suddenly begin to progressively worsen.
+—Symptoms occur in relapses and remissions for years.
+Then symptoms suddenly begin to worsen.

 - Viral or other infection